Ginni Thomas: 1991–2009

 In 1991, Thomas returned to government service in the Legislative Affairs Office of the U.S. Department of Labor, where she argued against comparable-worth legislation that would have mandated equal pay for women and men in jobs deemed to be comparable.

-That year, her husband, Clarence Thomas, was nominated by President George H. W. Bush to fill the open seat on the U.S. Supreme Court left by the retirement of Justice Thurgood Marshall.
-She attended the contentious U.S. Senate confirmation hearings and stood by her husband as he was accused of sexual harassment.
+That year, her husband (whom she had married in 1987), Clarence Thomas, was nominated by President George H. W. Bush to fill the open seat on the U.S. Supreme Court left by the retirement of Justice Thurgood Marshall.
+She attended the contentious U.S. Senate confirmation hearings and supported her husband as he was accused of sexual harassment.

 During the confirmation hearings, several Democratic senators questioned whether her job with the Labor Department could create a conflict of interest for her husband if he were to be seated on the Supreme Court.
 After her husband was confirmed by a vote of 52 to 48, she described the televised scrutiny and confirmation process as a "trial by fire".

 Her next job was as a policy analyst for Representative Dick Armey, who was the House Republican Conference chairman.

-By 2000, she was working for the Heritage Foundation, where she collected résumés for potential presidential appointments in the George W. Bush administration when the Supreme Court was deciding Bush v.
+By 2000, she was working for The Heritage Foundation, where she collected résumés for potential presidential appointments in the George W. Bush administration when the Supreme Court was deciding Bush v.
 Gore.
-She continued to work at the Heritage Foundation during the administration of George W. Bush, serving as the White House Liaison for the think tank.
+She continued to work at The Heritage Foundation during the administration of George W. Bush, serving as White House liaison for the think tank.